mouffa/waterfox-launcher/README.md

 Your `firefox.desktop` file should be located in `/usr/share/applications/`.

-After unpacking and running Waterfox for the first time you will find a Waterfox .desktop file in `~/.local/share/applications/`.
+After unpacking and running Waterfox for the first time you will find a Waterfox `.desktop` file in `~/.local/share/applications/`.
 Edit or replace the file with this one.

-Change the path to the exact location of the Waterfox folder.
+Change the `/path/to` to the exact location of the Waterfox folder.

 The Waterfox launcher will appear in the Gnome application drawer.